JacobReynolds/the-hallway/beep boop/foundation/gradient-descent/index.md

 If we increase $$p.data$$, that will lower the loss function.
 And just like the previous example $$-0.1 * -0.41 = 0.041$$ which will end up increasing $$p.data$$ and lowering the resulting loss function.
 The sign of $$p.data$$ actually has no effect here, it's only the sign of $$p.grad$$ that matters.
 And we manage that by basically inverting it by multiplying with $$-0.1$$.
 If we were instead looking to maximize the loss function, we'd multiple by $$+0.1$$.

+I got confused here for a bit trying to understand how we *know* that decreasing $$p.data$$ would decrease the loss function.
+What if the output is too low, wouldn't we want to increase the data?
+It's important to remember the loss function is almost like a continuation of the neural network.
+You take the outputs from the network and calculate the loss functions with those.
+So the final item in the equation is actually the output of the loss function, not the output of the neural net.
+That means our gradients are now directly tied to the loss function, not the outputs of the NN, due to performing back propogation starting with the loss function.

 ### Zero grad

 You'll notice in the backwards pass above, we reset the gradient before each backwards pass.
 This is because after we change the weights and biases of a neuron, the gradient also changes and the previous values have no effect on it.
 So we reset all grads to zero so the next backwards pass can recalculate them from scratch.